bevyengine/bevy-website/content/contribute/introduction.md

 weight = 1
 +++

-Hey, so you're interested in contributing to Bevy!
+Hey, so you're interested in contributing to the Bevy Organization's projects!
 Feel free to pitch in on whatever interests you and we'll be happy to help you contribute.

 If you're new here, you should check out our community's [Code of Conduct].
 You can also come say hi 👋to us on [Discord].
 It's a nice place to chat about Bevy development, ask questions, and get to know the other contributors and users in a less formal setting.